 - Shortly after applying for a mortgage loan, a packet of early documents will be provided.
 These documents will contain the new disclosure called the Loan Estimate.
 The Loan Estimate provides a summary of the key loan terms and estimated loan and closing costs.

 - Once the loan is approved and "ready to close", the Closing Disclosure will be provided.
 This disclosure must be provided three days prior to the loan closing date.
 This gives you time to review the final costs and loan terms prior to closing the loan.

 - During the three days between receiving the Closing Disclosure and the closing date:

 - If loan details change within that three-day period, a new disclosure could be required, and the three-day period could start again.

-- Please note that neither you nor First Tennessee can waive the three-day waiting period except for a “bona fide personal financial emergency.”
+- Please note that neither you nor First Tennessee can waive the three-day waiting period except for a "bona fide personal financial emergency".

 The new disclosure changes will provide the information needed to help you feel confident throughout the mortgage process.
-We simply wanted to make you aware of these disclosure requirements and the potential impact it may have on your mortgage loan.
+We simply wanted to make you aware of these new disclosure requirements and the potential impact it may have on your mortgage loan.